-Clark County continues to ensure a wide range of housing options near the best performing private and public schools; one example is the Boulder Highway Collaborative Campus addresses providing community facilities and infrastructure that will increase the quality of life for residents of low to moderate income and provide opportunities for growth and development for families and children.
-The co-location of the Boys and Girls Club and the Lutheran Social Services facilities with affordable housing provides a set of assets that are uniquely accessible to families, including education, activities and resources for both children and adults.

-Clark County has used discounted Bureau of Land Management (BLM) land under the Southern Nevada Public Lands Management Act (SNPLMA) for affordable housing purposes and is moving forward on releasing an RFP for senior housing on a parcel located at Pebble and Eastern (17714802021).
+7 Poor quality schools Ensure a wide range of Clark County continues to ensure a wide range of housing options near lower income housing options, including near the best performing private and public schools; one example is areas. affordable housing the Boulder Highway Collaborative Campus addresses providing options, are available near community facilities and infrastructure that will increase the quality the best performing of life for residents of low to moderate income and provide private and public schools opportunities for growth and development for families and children. throughout the region.
+The co-location of the Boys and Girls Club and the Lutheran Social Enlist the business Services facilities with affordable housing provides a set of assets that community, fair housing are uniquely accessible to families, including education, activities and advocates, local resources for both children and adults. governments, educators and parents to counteract Clark County has used discounted Bureau of Land Management (BLM) NIMBYism. land under the Southern Nevada Public Lands Management Act (SNPLMA) for affordable housing purposes and is moving forward on releasing an RFP for senior housing on a parcel located at Pebble and Eastern (17714802021).
 A second family housing RFP will be made public later in the summer for a parcel (APN #176-20-601-009) near Blue Diamond and Durango.
 These projects are mostly located in the Southwest where housing and schools are newer and higher performing.